LetsDNS/letsdns/docs/source/config.rst

   Host name or IP address for your nameserver.
 Name resolution is delegated to your OS.

+- tcp_ports = *port [...]*

+  List of TCP service port numbers in the range 1-65535, separated with spaces or commas, for which TLSA records should be generated.
+Default: 25.

 - ttl = *seconds*

   DNS record time-to-live, in seconds.